Strengthened Participatory Democracy

 USAID contribution: $3 million

 The project goal is to provide Moldovan communities with comprehensive assistance for local development, following the EU LEADER / Community-led Local Development approach, by involving all community actors (representatives of the public, private and civic sectors) and addressing local development challenges.
 The project will improve the competitiveness and living conditions in rural communities with a strong people empowerment dimension.
-The objectives will be achieved by: 1) facilitating the process of creating 16 new local inter-sectoral partnerships - Local Action Groups (LAGs), thus extending the coverage to 650,000 inhabitants and approximately on 35% of the territory; 2) supporting the existing 26 LAGs; 3) piloting innovative methodologies; 4) building the organizational capacity of the National LEADER Network and of LAGs to build smarter LEADER.
+During the first phase of three years the MRLP program facilitated the creation of 16 new local inter-sectoral partnerships, Local Action Groups (LAGs), thus extending the coverage to 650,000 inhabitants and approximately 50% of the territory.
+MRLP piloted innovative approaches such as circular economy and Organizational Management Organizations for rural tourism on the platform of LAGs.
+During the second phase of cost extension, MRLP will focus on professional and capacity development of LAGs to become sustainable in the context of EU accession path, and build the capacity of the National LEADER Network to better and more effectively represent their constituent LAGs for a smarter LEADER.